 Contact a Car Accident Lawyer in Corpus Christi Today

 If you have been injured in an accident that may have been caused by drowsy or fatigued driving, our firm can help.
-Let us review the facts of your case and handle the legal matters and insurance contact required to obtain compensation you deserve for your injuries and other losses.
+Let us review the facts of your case and handle the legal matters and insurance contact required to obtain the compensation you deserve for your injuries and other losses.
 You can trust our firm to zealously protect your rights and interests.

 We will investigate the accident, collect physical evidence, secure data from automotive and personal electronic devices, locate and interview any witnesses to the car crash, and do the other work necessary to build a solid claim or lawsuit on your behalf.